Tullverket

 How many cars am I allowed to bring in as personal belongings?

-If you are immigrating, there is no limit on the number of cars you are allowed to bring for private use.
+There is no limit on the number of cars you are allowed to bring for private use.
 If you are applying for customs exemption for personal belongings for more than one car, Swedish Customs will make an assessment to ensure that you will not be using the cars commercially.

 Can I bring in a leased car as a personal belonging?